webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 6.2.1 When Attribution is Required

-Provide attribution when the license requires it, when using substantial code portions, modifying third-party code, or redistributing dependencies.
+Provide attribution when:

+- The license requires it
+- Using substantial code portions
+- Modifying third-party code
+- Redistributing dependencies

 #### 6.2.2 Attribution Methods